Indiana Debt Relief Guide

 Average Indiana insurance premiums

 Indiana, much like the rest of the country, operates under an “at-fault” based system when it comes to automotive accidents.
-Holding an average rate for auto insurance premiums at $1,189, Indiana drivers pay $420 less per year than the national average.
+Holding an average rate for auto insurance premiums at $1,713, Indiana drivers typically pay $143 a month.

 Helpful resources for Hoosiers facing hardship